-Taylor Swift Is Queen of Pop On This Week’s Charts
+Taylor Swift Is Queen Of Pop On This Week’s Charts

 There is even better news for Swift fans as the singer just released a behind-the-scenes look at her transformation to a zombie for “Look What You Made Me Do.”

 The comments after the video are gushing about Swift, her talent, and how incredible the video is.
-With all the success Swift has been achieving since the song and video’s release, it’s quite possible that her album Reputation will break several sales and streaming records when it is released on November 10, 2017.
+With all the success Swift has been achieving since the song and video’s release, it’s quite possible that Reputation will break several sales and streaming records when it is released on November 10, 2017.

 [Featured Image by Jason Merritt/Getty Images]